Enriched categories as a free cocompletion: Enriched categories, functors, and modules as a free cocompletion

 The following lemma says that the construction $\fcat{Mod}_\kappa$ preserves map equipments. \begin{Lemma} If $D\colon \f A \to \f B$ is a $\C$-functor such that each morphism $D_x$ has a loose right adjoint, then $\f B(1,D)$ has a loose right adjoint in $\fcat{Mod}_\kappa(\C)$.
 In particular, if $\C$ is a map equipment, then so too is $\fcat{Mod}_\kappa(\C)$. \end{Lemma} \begin{proof} Write $D_x^*$ for the right adjoint of $D_x$.
 We define an $\f A$-$\f B$ module $\f B(D,1)$, whose 1-cell components are $D_x^* \circ \f B(D x,u)$.
 The rest of the structure is completely dual to that of $\f B(1,D)$, and the adjunction $\f B(1,D) \dashv \f B(D,1)$ is easy to check. \end{proof}

 \begin{Thm} For any $\F_\kappa$-bicategory $\C$, the free cocompletion of $\C$ under tight $\kappa$-ary collages is equivalent to $\fcat{Mod}_\kappa(\C)$. \end{Thm} \begin{proof} As in Theorem~\ref{thm:free-collages}, the desired free cocompletion is the closure of $\C$ in $\M\C$ under tight $\kappa$-ary collages, which contains the full sub-$\F$-bicategory of $\M\C$ whose objects are tight collages of the image of some $\kappa$-ary $\C$-category.
-We will show that the latter is equivalent to $\fcat{Mod}_\kappa(\C)$ and that it has tight $\kappa$-ary collages, hence coincides with the desired closure.
+We will show that the latter is equivalent to $\fcat{Mod}_\kappa(\C)$ and that it is closed in $\M\C$ under tight $\kappa$-ary collages, and hence coincides with the desired closure.

 We proceed exactly as in Theorem~\ref{thm:free-collages}, considering the equivalent $\F_\kappa$-bicategory whose objects are literally the $\kappa$-ary $\C$-categories.
 For ${\f{A}}$ a $\kappa$-ary $\C$-category, the tight collage $\Vert Y{\f{A}}\Vert$ of its image in $\M\C$ can be defined by